Achievable logoAchievable logo

 Anti-dilution covenant

-The last topic to cover regarding convertible preferred stock involves something called the anti-dilution covenant.
-Nearly every convertible security is issued with it, which is a promise from the issuer to avoid diluting the value of the conversion feature.
-Before we discuss how the anti-dilution covenant protects preferred stockholders, let’s go through how they could be diluted without it.
+The last topic for convertible preferred stock is the anti-dilution covenant.
+Nearly every convertible security includes one.
+It’s a promise from the issuer to protect the value of the conversion feature if the issuer takes actions that would otherwise dilute it.

 Assume the following: